Sid Barnes: Pre-war debut

 Unfortunately for Barnes, he broke his wrist while exercising on the sea voyage to England for the 1938 tour, keeping the injury secret until the tourists had departed Gibraltar, for fear of being sent home.
 On arrival in England, he therefore did not play an innings until the last day of June, missing exactly half of the 30 first-class matches scheduled for the tour, including the first two Tests, both of which were drawn.
 His first innings was 42 against Derbyshire and he shared in a fourth wicket stand of 176 with Bill Brown, who made an unbeaten 265.
 The third Test was a wash-out and he was not picked for the fourth, which the Australians won, although in his autobiography he claimed that he was considered as a candidate to be wicketkeeper, having deputised for Ben Barnett in that role in tour matches against Warwickshire and Nottinghamshire.
 In the event, his Test debut came in the final Test, played at The Oval.
 Barnes had to field for 16 hours as England amassed a total of 903 for seven declared, then the highest Test score.
 Barnes bowled 38 overs in the innings and took the seventh wicket, that of Arthur Wood, for 84 runs.
 With both Don Bradman and Jack Fingleton injured and unable to bat, Australia struggled – England won by an innings and 579 runs – still the largest winning margin in Test cricket history; but Barnes played innings of 41 and 33 and, according to Wisden, "well justified his choice".
 In all first-class matches on the tour, Barnes scored 720 runs, and reached 90 three times, though without going on to a first-class century.
 He scored 140 in a two-day match against Durham, which was not considered first-class.

-His international career was then put on hold, as all foreign tours were suspended during the Second World War.
+His international career was then put on hold, as all foreign tours were suspended during World War II.
 He continued to play first-class cricket in Australia, before enlisting in the Second Australian Imperial Force in May 1942.
 Barnes's time in the military was short.
 A man who was proud of his appearance, he had a uniform made to measure when the one issued did not fit.
 He met champion golfer Norman Von Nida early into his enlistment and the two were assigned to the 1st Armoured Division in Greta.
 A shortage of tanks and the military regimen led to boredom and Barnes used his hitherto ignored trade background to his advantage, seeking a release to join a tank-making company, which was granted.
 Von Nida and Barnes remained friends and business partners for many years afterwards.